 - Properly defend your case if due to properly exercised business judgment

 False claims can arise from a variety of reasons in federal government contracting.
 For example allegations of defense contractor fraud for violating SBA 8(a) program regulations or HUBZone laws could lead to false claims charges.
 When employees of other contractors file Whistleblower cases, you want and FCA lawyer that understands not only criminal law but also the unique areas in federal procurement.
-These are situations where our government contract law attorneys can help.
+These are situations where our qui tam lawyers and Whistleblower Attorneys can help.

 Criminal False Claims statute violations can stem from a variety of situations including bid rigging, defective pricing, cross charging, product defects and submitting fraudulent invoices.
-Our DC False Claims Act lawyers and qui tam attorneys have experience in government procurement from both working for the other side and representing contractors.
+Our DC False Claims Act defense attorneys and qui tam attorneys have experience in government procurement from both working for the other side and representing contractors.

-Our procurement and Whistleblow lawyer services include representation in:
+Our procurement and Whistleblower lawyer services include representation in: